ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 The rest of the information is correct!

-### What are some notable projects or initiatives built on the Ethereum Classic blockchain?
+### Section: What are some notable projects or initiatives built on the Ethereum Classic blockchain?

 **Coinbase Statement:**